gelcreative/gel-site-gatsby-netlify-cms/src/pages/services/index.md

       alt: Website Design & Development
       image: /img/services/Website Design & Development.png
     content: >
       You have clear business objectives and you need a website that delivers.
-We’ll integrate the website into your greater marketing strategy to amplify your efforts.
+For 20 years, we’ve been doing just that.
+Building custom sites that integrate into the greater marketing strategy.
 Creative Intelligence at work.
     tags:
       - Website Planning & Strategy
       - UI & UX Design